Skip to content

 • All crawl options: --max-urls, --max-depth, --timeout, --concurrency, --wait-until, --skip-cache

-• All test options: --enable-ai, --openai-key, --project-context, --web, --timeout, --rules, --tags, --no-screenshot
+• All test options: --enable-ai, --openai-key, --project-context, --web, --timeout, --rules, --tags, --custom-tests, --no-screenshot

 Docker Management